No shave life.

 Recently I've trimmed my beard much shorter, but I’m still very inspired by the look and lifestyle.
 It certainly feels like it’s a part of me that’s here to stay in some form or another.
 Over the years I’ve weathered criticisms from family and friends who opine that my beard needs to go or that the so-called "beard trend" is over, but such comments tend to reinforce my desire to have one.
 Ironically when I’m out in the city or moreover in a club or bar, I’m actually surprised by the positive accolades it receives — from both women and men alike.
 I didn’t think beards were such magnets for attention, but in my experience they clearly are.
 Additionally I have found the brotherhood with other bearded men inspiring.
 It’s great to know there’s a quality community out there of bearded blokes who continue to showcase their natural manliness.

-You can review a collection of beards I find attractive by visiting my Tumblr, where I have a set of images tagged accordingly to showcase some prime examples of my taste in beards (please note: several of these images also feature artistic male nudity).
+You can review a collection of beards I find attractive by visiting my Tumblr, where I have a set of images tagged accordingly to showcase some prime examples of my taste in beards (please note: most of these images also feature artistic male nudity).
 Much like this website you're reading right now, my Tumblr is best experienced on a desktop platform with a large display, since viewing it in the Tumblr app or through the Tumblr dashboard diminishes the layout and my visual intention of the site.
 And because of Tumblr's policies regarding what they consider to be 'sensitive' content, you'll need to jump through some technological hurdles to view the page: Get a Tumblr account > Login through your browser on a desktop platform > Turn Safe Mode off > visit My Tumblr home page).

 Questions about my no shave life?
 Hit me up.